ppeble/emissary-ingress.dev/content/en/docs/2.5/howtos/rate-limiting-tutorial.md

   <code>apiVersion</code>!
 </Alert>

-<Alert severity="info">If $productName$ cannot contact the rate limit service, it will allow the request to be processed as if there were no rate limit service configuration.</Alert>
+<Alert severity="info">If Emissary cannot contact the rate limit service, it will allow the request to be processed as if there were no rate limit service configuration.</Alert>

 Replace the label that is applied to the `service-backend` with: